AndrewSasmito/CustomDatabase/README.md

 A simple command-line interface to test the B+Tree database implementation with content-addressable storage, plus a FastAPI web server for REST API access.

+Continue reading the README for implementation and design details!!

 ## Building

 ```bash